Diplomatic recognition: Derecognition of states

 States may withdraw diplomatic recognition of another state.
 States that experience derecognition are typically those excluded from the United Nations System, such as Taiwan, the Sahrawi Arab Democratic Republic, Kosovo, Abkhazia, and South Ossetia.
 Derecognition is achieved through checkbook diplomacy, diplomatic pressure, or military threats.
 Smaller states have engaged in "rental recognition" by bartering their (de)recognition of states in exchange for aid.

 There is no clear consensus on the legality of derecognition.
-While certain academics argue that recognition of statehood is irrevocable under international law, others contend that derecognition is legal, and that the position that recognition is irrevocable is "outdated" and challenged by current state practices.
-There is a broader consensus that derecognition is permitted when (a) a state was created through the use of force (e.g. Abkhazia and South Ossetia), or (b) a state ceases to exist (e.g. the United States' derecognition of Armenia in 1920).
+While certain academics argue that recognition of statehood is irrevocable under international law, others contend that this position is "outdated" and challenged by current state practices.
+There is a broader consensus that derecognition is permitted when (a) a state was created through the use of force (e.g., Abkhazia and South Ossetia), or (b) a state ceases to exist (e.g., the United States' derecognition of Armenia in 1920).

-The doctrine of non-recognition of illegal or immoral situations is called the Stimson Doctrine, and has become more important since the Second World War, especially in the United Nations where it is a method of ensuring compliance with international law – for instance, in the case of Rhodesia in 1965.
-Withdrawal of recognition of a government is a more severe act of disapproval than the breaking of diplomatic relations.